sovrin-foundation/old-sovrin/getting-started.md

 ## Test Secure Interaction

 At this point Alice is connected to Faber College, and can interact in a secure way.
-The Sovrin CLI supports a ping command to test secure pairwise interactions.(This command is not yet implemented.)
+The Sovrin CLI supports a ping command to test secure pairwise interactions.
+(This command is partly implemented today, and partly still a stub.)

 ```
 ALICE> ping Faber